 Get ready to navigate Victoria’s irrigation regulations!
 Many governing bodies have a say in your system’s design and installation.
 Remember to secure the necessary licence, certification, or permit for your property.

-So here is a list (there may be more that I haven’t thought of) of the main organisations that may be very interested in your irrigation system
+So here is a list (there may be more that I haven’t thought of) of the leading organisations that may be very interested in your irrigation system

 1.)
 The Victorian Building Authority

-The VBA govern the plumbing aspects of an Irrigation Installation in Victoria, they set, govern and police the licencing and registration of urban irrigation practitioners in Victoria, they enforce plumbing regulations and plumbing compliance.
+The VBA governs the plumbing aspects of an Irrigation Installation in Victoria.
+They set, manage, and police the licencing and registration of urban irrigation practitioners in Victoria.
+They enforce plumbing regulations and plumbing compliance.

-With irrigation, they are super interested in Backflow prevention, Materials standards, Workmanship and enforcing AS/NZS plumbing standards.
-The VBA requires licencing and registration of irrigation installers, they require installers to submit compliance certificates, have insurances and work to minimum standards.
+With irrigation, they are interested in Backflow prevention, Materials standards, Workmanship, and enforcing AS/NZS plumbing standards.
+The VBA requires licencing and registration of irrigation installers.
+Installers must submit compliance certificates, have insurance, and work to least standards.

 2.)
 Your local water authority

-Your local water authority may also require you to have Environmental Management Plans (EMP) or Environmental Improvement Plans (EIP) prior to carrying out installations.
+Your local water authority may also need you to have Environmental Management Plans (EMP) or Environmental Improvement Plans (EIP) before carrying out installations.

-One major thing to watch out for with water authorities is the New Customer Contribution Fees (NCC) , These are fees you pay when you connect a new water service to a site.
-The NCC fees are generally listed in a pricing guide on the water authorities website, they can be hard to read.
-We recently paid over $13,000.00 for a connection to a property we installed an irrigation system on.
-A number of years back I saw a figure of $80,000.00 for NCC fees.
+One major thing to watch out for with water authorities is the New Customer Contribution Fees (NCC).
+You pay These fees when you connect a new water service to a site.
+The NCC fees are generally listed in a pricing guide on the water authorities’ website.
+They can be hard to read.
+We recently paid over $13,000.00 for a connection to a property where we installed an irrigation system.
+Several years back, I saw a figure of $80,000.00 for NCC fees.